Can You Refreeze Frozen Vegetables?

 “Perishable foods like meat, fish, and soup should be refrozen only if kept at a temperature below 40°F.”

-By sticking to these guidelines, you can safely refreeze your veggies.
-This way, you keep their quality and nutritional value.
+By following these guidelines, you can safely refreeze your veggies, keeping their quality and nutritional value.

 Preserving Quality When Refreezing Frozen Vegetables

 Refreezing frozen vegetables can be tricky.
 They often lose texture, flavor, and look.
-To keep them good, cook thawed veggies right away or mix them into soups and stews.
+To keep them good, cook thawed veggies immediately or mix them into soups and stews.
 Then, you can refreeze the soups or stews.

 Act fast when refreezing veggies.
 The quicker you do it, the better they’ll stay.
 Put thawed veggies in the coldest freezer spot to keep them fresh.